 Why are you playing tennis?
 What do you want to accomplish on the court?
-Whether your plan is to be a casual player that just enjoys the sport and camaraderie that comes with it or you’re determined to be a highly-competitive player, these questions need to be answered.
+Whether your plan is to be a casual player who just enjoys the sport and camaraderie that comes with it, or you’re determined to be a highly competitive player, these questions need to be answered.

 Performance Goals